fedorrik/stv/README.md

 • stv.bed - resulting file which can be put in the browser

-• stv_row.bed - same as stv.bed but doesn't contain stv numbering, colors, the first description line
+• stv_raw.bed - same as stv.bed but doesn't contain stv numbering, colors, the first description line

 • stv_stats.tsv - contains the number of each stv in each chr/contig
 ___